GregHowe/CommerceCircle/README.md

-﻿# n1co Loyalty Backend - Integration API
+﻿# Commerce Circle Backend - Integration API

 ## Description
 The current software project is developed in .Net 8.0, based on Clean Architecture patterns, with the main goal of promoting customer loyalty through a gamification strategy: Loyalty points, loyalty levels, and gamification